panoply/esthetic/readme.md

 ### Linters

 Prettify can be used together with tools like ESLint and Stylelint without the need to install additional plugins but the caveats come when you introduce Liquid into the code.
-Prettify can format Liquid contained in JavaScript, TypeScript, JSX and TSX but tools like ESLint are currently unable to process content of that nature.
+Prettify can format Liquid contained in JavaScript, TypeScript, JSX and TSX but tools like ESLint are currently unable to process content of that nature and as such without official linting support for Liquid by these tools it is best to only run Prettify with linters on code that does not contain Liquid.

 ### Shopify Themes

 Developers working with straps like [Dawn](https://github.com/Shopify/dawn) should take some consideration before running Prettify on the distributed code contained within the project.
-Dawn is chaotic and it employs some terrible approaches that may lead to problematic scenarios and readability issues upon formatting.
+Dawn is chaotic, novice and it employs some terrible approaches.
+Using Prettify blindly on the project may lead to problematic scenarios and readability issues.

-# Prettify vs Shopify's Prettier Plugin
+# Prettify vs Shopify's Liquid Prettier Plugin

-Shopify recently shipped a liquid prettier plugin but the plugin does not really do much beyond indentation.
-While it's great to see Shopify begin to bring support for Liquid beautification despite sitting on the issue for nearly a decade, their choice for a Prettier based solution will only ever suffice for a small number of use cases when it comes to Liquid, all of which directly pertain to their theme development ecosystem.
+Shopify recently shipped a Liquid prettier plugin but it does not really do much beyond indentation.
+While it's great to see Shopify begin to bring support for Liquid beautification despite sitting on the issue for nearly a decade, their choice for a Prettier based solution will only ever suffice for a small number of use cases, all of which directly pertain to their theme development ecosystem.
 Prettier is a great tool but it's extremely opinionated and trying to tame Liquid in Prettier is difficult and restrictive.

-Prettify is leveraging the sparser lexing engines under the hood.
+Prettify takes a complete different approach and is leveraging the sparser lexing engines under the hood.
 Sparser along side PrettyDiff at the time I adapted them into Prettify were efficient at handling Liquid and a multitude of other template languages.
-I chose to build Prettify atop of sparser and prettydiff opposed to developing a Prettier plugin for a number of reasons but mostly because these lexers understood Liquid infusion within languages other than HTML.
+I chose to build Prettify atop of these projects opposed to developing a Prettier plugin for a multitude of reasons but mostly because the sparser lexers understood Liquid infusion within languages other than Markup.

 Below is a formatting specific feature comparison as of June 2022 for Markup (Liquid + HTML).
+This a minimal comparison and I have omitted the cumbersome capabilities.

 | Feature                          | Prettify | Liquid Prettier Plugin |
 | -------------------------------- | -------- | ---------------------- |